Car Warranty Robocalls and How to Stop Them

 DoNotPay created RoboRevenge to help you get some payback for all the harassment.
 If you have been a victim of a phone scam, the DoNotPay robocall revenge will be even sweeter.
 Here’s how things work:

-- When you receive a robocall, log on DoNotPay in your web browser or iOS app
+- When you receive a robocall, log on DoNotPay in your web browser

 - Select RoboRevenge